 Monitoring software systems is nothing new.
 Since the dawn of programming, logging has been around, making execution observable by writing out useful messages.
 These days we no longer ssh into production systems to browse logs directly.
 Instead, we rely on log aggregation tools and services.

 Health checks are another monitoring tool that we are likely all familiar with.
 We can monitor a service endpoint, for example, even if it does not make itself observable, by simply calling it every 10 seconds and recording success or failure and response times.
 This is a type of “Synthetic Monitoring.”

 The most difficult form of observability is distributed tracing within and between application services.
 Creating this form of observability in an efficient and effective way requires strong experience and an understanding of the underlying principles of tracing requests that flow between services.
-If you can completely automate the process of creating distributed tracing observability (as Instana does) you will have found the Holy Grail of observability and monitoring.
+If you can completely automate the process of creating distributed tracing observability (as Instana does), you will have found the Holy Grail of observability and monitoring.

 Contemporary Application Observability

-Modern application delivery has shifted to CI/CD, containerization, microservices, and polyglot environments creating a new problem for APM vendors and for observability in general.
-New software is deployed so quickly, in so many small components, that the production profilers of the SOA generation have trouble keeping pace.
-They have trouble identifying and connecting dependencies between microservices, especially at the individual request level.
+Modern application delivery from monoliths to SOAs to microservices, leveraging tools like containerization for CI/CD.
+Polyglot environments create a new problem for APM vendors and for observability in general.
+New software is deployed so quickly, in so many small components, that the production profilers of the previous generation have trouble keeping pace.
+They have difficulty identifying and connecting dependencies between microservices, especially at the individual request level.
 Those production profilers employ various algorithms that limit the amount of data collected and therefore provide only partial data or meta-data for most of the requests flowing through the system.

-Table of supported language runtimes for Instana automatic observability, see Instana APM documentation for full details.
+Table of supported language runtimes for Instana automatic observability; see Instana APM documentation for full details.